phatina/python-lmiwbem/README.md

     --with-default-namespace=NAMESPACE; default: root/cimv2
     --with-default-trust-store=DIR;     default: /etc/pki/ca-trust/source/anchors/

+By default, LMIWBEM is configured to work with Python 2.6+.
+It is possible to build the project with Python3 compatibility by running ```configure``` script
+with:

+    --with-python3=yes

 If you got the sources from git repository, first you have to run:

     $ ./autogen.sh